Snapchain/devops/README.md

 4. Reserve VM on GCP and configure SSH

-You `~/.ssh/config` should include L1 and L2 like this:
+Your `~/.ssh/config` should include hosts like this:

 ```
 Host <hostname>